How Long Should A Blog Post Be? – A Thorough Analysis

 How Are They Misleading?

 The main reason these are misleading is due to the deliberate setting of the scale of the Y-Axis.
-The Y-Axis scale is a very small subset of the total 2,450 words, basically only showing us a sliver with a measly 300-400 words.
+The Y-Axis scale is a very small subset of the total 2,450 words, basically only showing us a sliver of it with a span of 300-400 words.
 This small scale makes the word count jumps look huge between ranking position 1 and 10.

-Based on the charts, many make the false assumption that if you don’t write content that is at least 2,225 words, you won’t rank high at all.
+Based on the charts, many make the false assumption that if you don’t write blog posts that are at least 2,225 words, you won’t rank high at all.

 This is simply not true.